ItsmeAlexDev/Sorting-Algorithms/README.md

 ##  Getting into Sorting Algorithms and some uses for it.

 ### (WIP) List of the Algorithms made:
- 1. Quick Sort;
+ 1. Quicksort;
- 2. Insertion Sort.
+ 2. Insertion Sort;
+ 3. Bogosort.

  ### (WIP) List of uses for the Sorting Algorithms:
  1. none yet.